 I have been getting more and more into art, especially modern art.
-Whether it is in a museum, like the Modern Art Museum in Fort Worth, or just on the street, I am really inspired by the creativity and bright colors.
+Whether it is in a museum, like the Modern Art Museum in Fort Worth, or just on the street, I am inspired by the creativity and bright colors.

 Street Art vs. Graffiti

 Graffiti is just comprised of letters and names, called tags, while street art is more advanced.
 Street art is done for the general public while graffiti is done for other graffiti artists.
 Personally, I am not a fan of graffiti, I much prefer street art.

 The Bushwick Collective

 Joseph Ficalora is the curator, he got permission from building owners and has chosen the artists.
 He wanted the artwork to be therapeutic and beautify the community, so the art was not supposed to be political.

 Highlights of the Brooklyn Graffiti and Street Art Tour

-I saw a lot of artwork that I really liked during our Brooklyn Graffiti and Street Art Tour.
+I saw a lot of street artwork that I liked during our Brooklyn Graffiti and Street Art Tour.
 The creativity of street artists always impresses me.
 I also love paintings with bold colors that are visually appealing.
 Probably my favorite mural was one by Dasic Fernandez from Chile.

 Another artist known as Pay to Pray was not allowed to participate in the Collective because his works were too political.
 He did have some works in the area that we saw as part of the tour.

 Street art is not just murals though.
 We saw some other interesting 3-D pieces on our tour.
-We saw sculptures and 3-D artwork made of wire/yarn.
-I had never really thought of this as street art, but as Jeff explained the classification of street art has a lot to do with the artist’s intention.
+We saw sculptures and 3-D artwork made of wire and yarn.
+I had never thought of this as street art, but as Jeff explained the classification of street art has a lot to do with the artist’s intention.

-In summary, I was really impressed by the Brooklyn Graffiti and Street Art tour.
-The quality and quantity of art we saw was amazing, and I learned so much about the artists.
+In summary, I was impressed by the Brooklyn Graffiti and Street Art tour.
+The quality and quantity of Bushwick murals that we saw was amazing, and I learned so much about the artists.

 Disclosure: We were guests of Brooklyn Unplugged for the Graffiti and Street Art Tour.
 We will not receive any commission for future tour bookings.
 As always, opinions are my own.